saschagrunert/kubernix/README.md

 scheduler/kube-scheduler.log
 ```

-If you want to spawn an additional shell session, simply run `kubernix shell` in
+If you want to spawn an additional shell session, simply run `kubernix shell`
-the same directory as where the initial bootstrap happened.
+in the same directory as where the initial bootstrap happened.

 ```
-$ sudo kubernix shell
+$ kubernix shell
 [INFO ] Spawning new kubernix shell in: 'kubernix-run'
 > kubectl run alpine --image=alpine -it --rm -- sh
 If you don't see a command prompt, try pressing enter.